- Home

 The small grants program is not intended to: (i) provide salary stipends for students and their faculty advisors; (ii) support travel to professional conferences or meetings; or (iii) purchase major equipment (including computer technology).
 Students seeking support for travel-related expenses to present at professional conferences should apply for a Research Travel Grant.

 Should the application be successful, the actual award amount may depend on available funds, number of applicants, and the distance/costs necessary for travel.
-Students requesting reimbursement for travel related expenses should complete a travel authorization form prior to travelling.
+Students requesting reimbursement for travel related expenses must complete a travel authorization form prior to traveling.

 Eligibility Requirements